kkrcodes/GuessTheMovie/README.md

 # Guess The Movie

-<i> Guess-The-Movie project for <a href = "https://in.udacity.com/course/object-oriented-programming-in-java--ud283" title = "Udacity's OOPS in Java"> Udacity's Object Oriented Programming in Java </a> </i>
+<i> Guess-The-Movie project for <a href = "https://in.udacity.com/course/object-oriented-programming-in-java--ud283" title = "Udacity's OOPS in Java"> Udacity's Object Oriented Programming in Java </a> </i> course

 This Java project was done as part of the curriculum of Udacity's <i> Object Oriented Programming in Java </i> course.